Tetsujin 28-go: 1963 television series

 The 1963 television incarnation of Tetsujin 28-go aired on Fuji TV from 20 October 1963 to 25 May 1966.
 The series initially ended with 84 episodes, but then returned for 13 more, for a total of 97 episodes.
 The series had mostly short plots that never took up more than three episodes, but was generally more light-hearted than the anime that would succeed it.
 Shotaro, Otsuka, Shikishima and Murasame functioned as a team in this version.

-In North America due to the Marvel Comics character Iron Man appearing in that market before Tetsujin 28-go (which literally means "Iron Man No. 28") debuted there, so the series was renamed Gigantor for the American version.
+In North America, due to the Marvel Comics character Iron Man appearing in that market before Tetsujin 28-go (which literally means "Iron Man No. 28"), the series was renamed Gigantor for the American version.
 The dub was done by Fred Ladd, all of the character names were changed, and the wartime setting removed.
 Shotaro Kaneda became Jimmy Sparks, Dr. Shikishima became Dr. Bob Brilliant, Inspector Otsuka became Inspector Ignatz J. Blooper, and Kenji Murasame became Dick Strong.
 The series' setting was pushed forward to the year 2000.
 Only 52 of the 97 episodes were ever dubbed in English.